kalyanAVT/Exploratory-Data-Analysis/README.md

 statistical method for analyzing data sets to identify their main characteristics

-##Correlation analysis : -##
+Correlation analysis : -
-A tool used to identify how two things are connected and how strong that connection is
+A tool used to identify how two things are connected and how strong that connection is Python.
-##Python libraries:-##
+Libraries:-
-Libraries like pandas, NumPy, Matplotlib, Seaborn, and Plotly are commonly used for EDA
+like pandas, NumPy, Matplotlib, Seaborn, and Plotly are commonly used for EDA .